 Here’s what you need to make this easy macaroni salad:

-How to make macaroni salad
+How to make macaroni salad with shrimp

 Cook the macaroni